Sandy Springs, GA: Is Your Property Tax Assessment Too High? (2026)

 Sandy Springs is the sixth-largest city in Georgia and one of Fulton County's wealthiest communities, with a median home value near $620,000 and median tax bills above $5,500.
 At those stakes, even a 5% reduction on appeal puts real money back in your pocket.

-How Much Can You Save in Sandy Springs?
+How much can you save in Sandy Springs?

 Based on a combined tax rate of 3.553%.
 Your actual rate may vary by tax district.

-A 10% reduction on the median Sandy Springs home ($619,800 down by $61,980) would save approximately $881 per year - or $2,643 over three years with the 299c freeze.
+A 10% reduction on the median Sandy Springs home ($619,800 down by $61,980) would save approximately $881 per year, or $2,643 over three years with the 299c value freeze.

 Frequently Asked Questions

-The median annual property tax bill in Sandy Springs is $5,553, based on Census ACS 2024 data.
+The median annual property tax bill in Sandy Springs is $5,553.
 Using Fulton County's millage rate of 3.553%, the computed tax on the median home ($619,800) is approximately $8,808.
+If your assessed value is higher than what your home would actually sell for, you are overpaying.

 Who do I contact to appeal my Sandy Springs property tax?